Euthanasia: Legal status

+Eligibility for euthanasia varies across jurisdictions where it is legal.
+Some countries such as Belgium and the Netherlands allow euthanasia for mental illness.

 West's Encyclopedia of American Law states that "a 'mercy killing' or euthanasia is generally considered to be a criminal homicide" and is normally used as a synonym of homicide committed at a request made by the patient.

 The judicial sense of the term "homicide" includes any intervention undertaken with the express intention of ending a life, even to relieve intractable suffering.
 Not all homicide is unlawful.
 Two designations of homicide that carry no criminal punishment are justifiable and excusable homicide.
 In most countries this is not the status of euthanasia.
 The term "euthanasia" is usually confined to the active variety; the University of Washington website states that "euthanasia generally means that the physician would act directly, for instance by giving a lethal injection, to end the patient's life".
 Physician-assisted suicide is thus not classified as euthanasia by the US State of Oregon, where it is legal under the Oregon Death with Dignity Act, and despite its name, it is not legally classified as suicide either.
 Unlike physician-assisted suicide, withholding or withdrawing life-sustaining treatments with patient consent (voluntary) is almost unanimously considered, at least in the United States, to be legal.
 The use of pain medication to relieve suffering, even if it hastens death, has been held as legal in several court decisions.

 Some governments around the world have legalized voluntary euthanasia but most commonly it is still considered to be criminal homicide.
 In the Netherlands and Belgium, where euthanasia has been legalized, it still remains homicide although it is not prosecuted and not punishable if the perpetrator (the doctor) meets certain legal conditions.

-In a historic judgment, the Supreme court of India legalized passive euthanasia.
+In a historic judgment, the Supreme Court of India legalized passive euthanasia.
 The apex court remarked in the judgment that the Constitution of India values liberty, dignity, autonomy, and privacy.
 A bench headed by Chief Justice Dipak Misra delivered a unanimous judgment.
+Common Cause (India) was the main petitioner in the case, filed in 2005.